David Lifton

-Biography
+Early days

 Lifton grew up in Rockaway Beach, New York.

+Education

 He graduated from Cornell University's School of Engineering Physics in 1962 and thereupon enrolled in the University of California, Los Angeles to work on an advance degree in engineering.
 While there Lifton worked nights as a computer engineer for North American Aviation, a contractor for the Apollo program.

+Early JFK interest

-In autumn 1964, around the time the Warren Report was published, Lifton became interested in the JFK case after attending a lecture on the topic of the conspiracy to cover up the Kennedy assassination by Mark Lane.
+In autumn 1964, around the time the Warren Report was published, Lifton became interested in the JFK case after attending a lecture on the topic of the conspiracy to cover up the Kennedy assassination by Mark Lane, author of the future 1966 New York Times bestseller, Rush to Judgment.
 Lifton purchased a set of the 26 volumes of the Warren Commission's investigation and started his own research on the Kennedy case.
 In 1966, Lifton was dismissed from UCLA for neglecting his studies.
 He quit his aerospace job, devoting all his time to the Kennedy assassination.

 The January 1967 issue of Ramparts magazine presented a "special report" by Lifton, with David Welsh, entitled "The Case for Three Assassins" that laid out the scenario that more than one assassin was firing at Kennedy based on anomalies in the medical evidence.